D-EdTech/lti_iib_credentials/README.md

 - **API Errors:** Verify credentials and network connection.
 - **Password Issues:** Ensure passwords in the CSV are correctly entered.

-## Contact and Support

-For further assistance, please contact your system administrator or email [support@example.com](mailto:support@example.com).

 Enjoy using the Blackboard & Inspera Integrity Browser Credential Tool!